-To have a stable and lower ping, you need a 'gaming router'.
+To have a stable and lower ping, you need a number of things (apart from having a fast internet in the first place), but most prominent among them all is a 'gaming router'.

-But before starting this post, let's start from the basics.
+But before starting the actual roundup about best gaming routers, let's start from the basics.

-In order to make a WiFi router work, you should need to plug your Ethernet cable into it, and you're done.
+In order to make a WiFi router work, you need to plug your main network cable into it, and you're done.

-In case you're using a cable or DSL internet, you need to connect your Cable/DSL modem with your router first, through an Ethernet cable.
+In case you're using a cable or DSL internet, you need to connect your Cable/DSL modem with your router, through an Ethernet cable.

 Why a Gaming Router is Different Than a Normal Router

 So far we have discussed some technical aspects about routers.

 Now comes the real part: What is a gaming router and how it's different from a traditional WiFi router.

 Here's the answer.

 PC gaming means your home network would be under heavy traffic load for a number of hours.
 On top of that, your home network shouldn't have too much latency while you're gaming online.